thomasWeise/aitoa/README.md

 ### 2.1.
 The Book

-The [book](http://thomasweise.github.io/aitoa/index.html) is available in the following formats:
+The book [*"An Introduction to Optimization Algorithms"*](http://thomasweise.github.io/aitoa/index.html) is available in the following formats:

 1. [aitoa.pdf](http://thomasweise.github.io/aitoa/aitoa.pdf), in the [PDF](http://thomasweise.github.io/aitoa/aitoa.pdf) format for reading on the computer and/or printing (but please don't print this, save paper),
 2. [aitoa.html](http://thomasweise.github.io/aitoa/aitoa.html), in the [HTML5](http://thomasweise.github.io/aitoa/aitoa.html) format for reading in the browser on any device,